makingweirdthings/makingweirdthings.github.io/_toys/first-attempt.md

 * Chavant NSP clay for the positive model
 * Smooth-On Rebound 25 brush on silicone for the mold
-* Smooth-On FlexFoam-iT III for the mold shell
+* ~~Smooth-On FlexFoam-iT III for the mold shell~~
+* Extra fast plaster bandages for the mold shell.
 * Smooth-On Ecoflex 00-50 silicone for the cast
 * Cosmetic mica for color